 JF1555: How to Build Your All-Star Apartment Syndication Team Part 3 of 4 | Syndication School with Theo Hicks

-Today Theo will cover another important part of your apartment syndication team, finding and hiring real estate brokers.
-This will most likely be your best source for deals so getting in with a good broker is HUGE for you syndication business.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+Today, Theo will cover another important part of your apartment syndication team, finding and hiring a real estate broker.
+This team member will most likely be your best source for deals, so getting in with a good broker is HUGE for your syndication business.
+Learn how to choose a real estate broker, and don’t forget to subscribe to the Best Ever Show on iTunes.

 Best Ever Tweet: